irreverentbits/IBSimpleLayout/README.md

 view.updatePins([Pin.width(0.0).relation(.greaterThanOrEqual).toAttribute(.height)], relativeTo: otherView)
 ```

-In this case, it's probably better to just declare a constraint property, store the constraint created when the pin is pushed, and update it the old fashioned way:
+In this case, it's probably better to just declare a constraint property, store the constraint (more info in the next section) created when the pin is pushed, and update it the old fashioned way:

 ```swift
 // Declare the property...